Dr Leila Dawney

 PGCE (Secondary English), University College Worcester

-Leila Dawney is Lecturer in Human Geography at the University of Exeter.
+Leila Dawney is a Lecturer in Human Geography at the University of Exeter.
 A social theorist and cultural geographer, her research focuses on the politics of affect and experience, on classical and emergent thinking on authority and on forms of experience in late capitalist life, contributing to ongoing debates on power, authority, affect and the commons.
 Her research falls into the following three areas:

 Experiential forms of late capitalist life